risharma27/genproduction/README.md

     Provides **separate UFO models** for VLLD and VLLS.
 Better clarity.
     ⚠️ This model is not available in the central repository at the moment.
 It needs to be put there beforehand.

 > ✅ **Recommendation**: Use the _new model_ from GitHub for current and future productions, unless there's a specific legacy reason to stick to the old model.
-However, becfore central production, make sure that it is kept in the [cms-project-generators](https://cms-project-generators.web.cern.ch/cms-project-generators/) directory.
+However, before central production, make sure that it is kept in the [cms-project-generators](https://cms-project-generators.web.cern.ch/cms-project-generators/) directory.

 ## 📇Card generation:
 Create a new directory inside `genproductions/bin/MadGraph5_aMCatNLO/cards/` named, for example, `VLLD_ele_M100` and place your `proc_card.dat` inside this directory with the following content: